nicolassims/CodeSamples/README.md

 **C#: An object-oriented programming language.
 C# is based on C++ and contains features similar to those of Java.**
 >Laser.cs: A script similar to the one I wrote when under the employ of [Biogen](https://www.biogen.com/).
 Contains a class that allows a laser pointer to be used in a virtual reality space.

+**C++: A general-purpose programming language.
+An extension of the C programming language, or "C with Classes".**
+>CardGame.cpp: A couple of classes defining a player, a card, and a deck, that could be used in card-game-like programs.

 **GML: An imperative, dynamically typed language commonly likened to JavaScript and C-like languages.**
 >BattleStep.gml: A script written for [Antiem](https://freudiancreations.website/projects/antiem).
 Is the "step" event for an object, executing every frame.
 This object runs a turn-based battle system.